Sanix-Darker/prev/README.md

 Review GitLab merge requests or GitHub pull requests directly from your terminal.

 VCS provider is auto-detected: if `GITLAB_TOKEN` is set, GitLab is used; if `GITHUB_TOKEN` is set, GitHub is used.
 Override with `--vcs`.
+If both tokens are set, `gitlab` is selected unless you pass `--vcs github`.

 ```bash
 # GitLab